christofferjadermark/christofferjadermark/README.md

 Web Developer
 -------------

-I've recently completed my education in coding at IT Högskolan in Gothenburg.
-Now, I'm actively seeking work opportunities.
-During my studies, I gained hands-on experience in various programming languages and development tools, and I'm eager to apply these skills in a professional setting.
-I am particularly interested in roles that will allow me to further develop my expertise and contribute to innovative projects.
-I'm enthusiastic about joining a dynamic team where I can grow and make a meaningful impact.
+I've recently completed my education in coding at IT Högskolan in Gothenburg and have successfully secured a position as a system developer.
+During my studies, I gained hands-on experience in various programming languages and development tools, which I'm now applying in my professional role.
+In my current position, I'm further developing my expertise while contributing to innovative projects.
+I'm enjoying being part of a dynamic team where I can continue to grow and make a meaningful impact.
+The transition from education to professional work has been both challenging and rewarding, allowing me to put my skills into practice in real-world scenarios.

 *   🌍  I'm based in Gothenburg, Sweden.
 *   ✉️  You can contact me at [christoffer.jadermark@gmail.com](mailto:christoffer.jadermark@gmail.com)